KRISHNACHAUDHARI10/KRISHNACHAUDHARI10/README.md

 A passionate Software Developer and a Postgraduate Student currently working on a live project.

-📚 I’m currently pursuing my **Post-Graduation** and actively learning new technologies to enhance my skills in full-stack development.
+📚 I’m currently pursuing my **Post-Graduation** and actively learning new technologies to enhance my skills in full-stack development

 🚀 Currently working on real-world **software development projects** as part of my academic journey and personal growth.